Kosciuszko National Park: Fauna

 Many rare or threatened plant and animal species occur within the boundaries of the park.

 The park is home to one of Australia's most threatened species: the corroboree frog.
 The endangered mountain pygmy possum and the more common dusky antechinus are located in the high country of the park.
+In June 2025 a Leadbeater's possum, previously thought to be extinct in New South Wales, was recorded on a camera near the Yarrangobilly Caves that was part of a survey of the critically endangered smoky mouse.
+An October 2025 newspaper article reported that a long-footed potoroo was observed for the first time in the park.

 There are also significant populations of feral animals in the park, including brumbies or wild horses.
 Park authorities have coordinated their culling and relocation, leading to public controversy over how to reduce their numbers.
 The actual number of horses within the park is also difficult to ascertain with estimates ranging from 1,700 in 2008 increasing by 300 each year, 7,679 in 2009, and from 2,500 to 14,000 in 2013–2014.
 In 2016 the population was estimated to be 6,000.
 By 2019, this number was found to have more than doubled to 25,000.
 A 2020 survey placed the number at 14,380.
+Since the resumption of aerial shooting in Kosciuszko National Park, a total of 5,539 feral horses have been culled.
+In addition, 427 horses have been removed using other methods such as trapping, rehoming, and ground shooting.
+According to the latest population surveys conducted in October 2023, it is estimated that there are still approximately 17,000 feral horses in the park.

 In June 2021, Federal environment minister Sussan Ley wrote to the NSW environment minister Matt Kean saying she planned to introduce regulation under federal environmental laws to protect the park, because the state was failing in its obligation to do so.
 A management plan for the wild horses was released on 24 November 2021.
 By June 2027 numbers are planned to be culled down to 3,000.